dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 However, if the 🚫 Symbol only appears after the boot process has already started (the bootscreen appears/verbose boot starts), it could mean that your USB drive has failed to pass macOS' integrity checks.
 To resolve this, create a new installer using a different USB drive (preferably of a different model.)

-## Stuck on hard disk selection with greyed out buttons in installer

-Switch installer language to English.
-If the language selector doesn't show up, [reset NVRAM](https://support.apple.com/en-mide/102603) and boot into the installer again.

-You can switch back to different language once macOS has installed.

 ## Cannot boot macOS without the USB

 By default, the OpenCore Patcher won't install OpenCore onto the internal drive itself during installs.